Cryptic46/Dijkstra-Pathfinding-Unity3D-/README.md

 # 04-09-2018 - Implemented logic for single destination, many sources.
 Will spend the next few days optimizing (where possible) and re-factoring.

+# 23-09-2018 - Implemented A* Pathfinding
+Project now has an A* implementation (demonstration is located at "A Star"/Scenes/AStar.unity) and Dijkstra (demonstration is located at Dijkstra/Scenes/SampleScene.unity)

+# I am currently working on steering and flocking with the A* implementation